 It is important to discuss these costs with your family and support network before you start studying.

 A clear idea of where the funding will come from (Parents, scholarships or even part time work) will ensure that you are financially prepared for your studies.

 Most students don’t need to pay their tuition fees upfront, as these should be covered by a tuition fee loan.
 Maintenance loans are also available to help with living costs.
 These loans accrue interest and the repayments are contingent on your future income.
 Additionally, depending on the university you study at, and your family income, you may be entitled to apply for grants and bursaries that you do not need to repay.

 The cost of living will vary depending on the location of your university and lifestyle.

 You should research the cost of living associated with your prospective universities.
 Some useful search terms are ’living costs at xyz university’ and ‘the cost of living as a student in xyz university’.

-Below are some useful websites to assist you with budgeting your living costs:
+Click below to view useful websites to assist you with budgeting your living costs:

-- The cost of Studying (NUS)
+- The cost of Studying

 - Advice from The Money Saving Expert